Backflow Prevention Program

 - No owner shall be eligible for participation unless the owner and the building where the backflow prevention device is to be or has been installed are in compliance with all District ordinances, including but not limited to payment of all fees and charges due the District.

 - This program will be evaluated annually and the District may change or eliminate the program.

 - The owner must comply with the District’s Clearwater Inspection Program for Private Property infiltration and inflow removal.

 - The program is limited to the actual cost of the backflow prevention device installation, subject to the funding limitations contained herein, but does not include incidental costs such as landscape restoration, painting, tile, carpeting, etc.

-- The owner must provide the District a signed proposal from a plumber.
+- The owner must provide the District with a signed proposal from a plumber.
 (Two proposals are recommended.)
-All proposals must provide sufficient detail for the District to determine the exact method of installation, the costs for labor and materials, the portion of the work not eligible for this program under item 10 above, and compliance with all District ordinances and conditions, including this program.
+All proposals must provide sufficient detail for the District to determine the exact method of installation, the costs of labor and materials, the portion of work not eligible for this program under item 10 above, and compliance with all District ordinances and conditions, including this program.

 - The owner or plumber must obtain a permit from the appropriate building authority (i.e. municipality or county).
 After issuance of the permits, any changes or modifications to the work will require review and approval of the District and the appropriate building authority.

 - The plumber hired by the owner to perform the work must be bonded with the District and the appropriate building authority.